Negative gearing: Japan

 Japan allows tax payers to offset rental losses against other income.

 Individuals can claim losses against rental loss with minimal restrictions, but if the property was owned through a partnership or trust there are restrictions.

 There are a number of additional rules, such as restricting claims of losses due to Bad Debt.
 Additional information can be found in the Japan Tax Site.

 Germany

 The German tax system is complex, but within the bounds of standard federal income tax, Germany does allow the transfer of income under certain conditions.
 Rental losses can be offset against rental income and against income from other income streams including employment income, income from independent personal services and trade and business income.
 In order for losses from renting and leasing to be offset against income or profits from other types of income, it must be established that there is an intention to generate a profit from the source of income generating the losses.
 In the case of real estate that is rented out for regular residential purposes, the German tax authorities generally assume an intention to generate a profit, unless the real estate is rented out at unusual low conditions (less than 2/3 of a comparable rent).

-Germany recognizes seven sources of income:
+Germany recognises seven sources of income: